vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-sequence-memory-exercise-with-history.md

   modulation (I think I might already have achieved this at this point so there may not be much marginal value here).

-### The goal is to maintain a sequence memory exercise score of over 30
+### The goal is to verify a sequence memory exercise score of over 30

 Through a combination of improvement in focus and better strategy (and maybe physical improvements such as increased omega-3